Dung-Han-Lee/Pointcloud-based-Row-Detection-using-ShellNet-and-PyTorch/README.md

          cd evaluation && python3 evaluation.py --model ../weight/shellnet01/91.pth

 ## Run using Ros
-* change subsriber channel as needed
+change subsriber channel as needed

          cd ros && python2.7 row_decection

-## Input and target of ShellNet
+## Input and Target
 The model was trained with 150 sets of pointcloud data.
 The model takes as input
 an downsampled pointcloud tensor (1024 x 3), and a label tensor (1024,) with each
  element represents one of the N class in [0, N)